 The center's founder and director, USC professor Michael Parks, is a Pulitzer Prize–winning former editor of the Los Angeles Times.
 David Westphal, the center's editor-in-chief, has nearly four decades of experience as a newspaper reporter and editor.

-The mission of the Center for Health Reporting is to not only spotlight health care and health policy issues, but also examine and explain possible solutions.
-The center's in-depth health care reporting has influenced social action and promoted policy change.
+The mission of the Center for Health Reporting is not only to spotlight health care and health policy issues, but also to examine possible solutions and to empower health consumers with information.
 Examples of this impact include:

-See the right column on this page for recent reports from the center, or visit the Center for Health Reporting.
+See the right column of this page for recent reports from the center, or visit the Center for Health Reporting.